 Diversity Initiative 500-Word Essay

-(Please submit an essay no longer than 500 words detailing why an individual deserves this award.)
+Please submit an essay no longer than 500 words detailing why an individual should deserve this award.

 Office Managing Partner of the Year 500-Word Essay

 This prestigious award goes to the law firm that accumulates the most honors across New York Legal Awards categories.
-To be considered, firms must submit to at least three of these categories: Litigation Departments of the Year, Dealmakers; Rising Stars; Distinguished Leaders; Lifetime Achievement; or Diversity Impact.
+This category will be selected by our editorial staff.
+To be considered, firms should submit to at least three of these categories: Litigation Departments of the Year, Dealmakers; Rising Stars; Distinguished Leaders; Lifetime Achievement; or Diversity Impact.

-This year, we are tallying up awards for two firms in this category – one large firm and one from the mid-market (fewer than 200 attorneys firmwide).
+This year, we are tallying up awards for two firms in this category – one large firm and one from the mid-market.

 If you have questions, please contact Pearl Wu, Recognition Desk Manager, at pwu@alm.com.